-• Accounting for civil engineering construction projects
+(a) Accounting for civil engineering construction projects

 The accounting for such civil engineering construction projects is complex due to high level of estimation uncertainty in determining the costs to complete.
-This uncertainty is due to the nature of the operations, which may be impacted by the technical complexity of projects and the precision of cost estimation as at balance sheet date.
-In addition, the COVID-19 pandemic which caused disruption and delays in construction activities of the Group heightened the level of estimation uncertainty and subjectivity in determining the cost to complete and contract variation.
+This uncertainty is due to the nature of the operations, which may be impacted by the technical complexity of projects, the precision of cost estimation as at balance sheet date and change in material and labour cost, amongst others.
 The uncertainty and subjectivity could result in estimation variances which will affect the determination of revenue, and hence may have a significant impact on the results of the Group.